ChristianCoinmerce/SuplexDashboardChris/README.md

-# SuplexDashboardChris
+# OG?Dash

-Blog with easy user and admin interface.
+Dashboard with user and admin interface

-Made with Laravel blade only.
+Used:
+- Laravel
+- Vue.js
+- PHP
+- Jquery

 Has currently:
 - User interface